linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 \text {P o r t f o l i o} B P V + \left(N P * \frac {\text {S w a p} B P V}{1 0 0}\right) = \text {T a r g e t} B P V \tag {10.3}
 $$

-In this problem, the portfolio BPV is  $159,250 and the target BPV is$ 183,750.
+In this problem, the portfolio BPV is  \$159,250 and the target BPV is\$ 183,750.
 Given the swap BPVs of 0.0456 and 0.0836 per 100 of notional principal for the 5-year and 10-year swaps, the same results are obtained.

 $$
 \begin{array}{l} \$ 159,250 + \left(NP * \frac{0.0456}{100}\right) = \$ 183,750, NP = \$ 53,728,070 \\ \$ 159,250 + \left(NP * \frac{0.0836}{100}\right) = \$ 183,750, NP = \$ 29,306,220 \\ \end{array}